kemikal/blockchain-demo/README.md

 # Blockchain Demo

-Ett enkelt, pedagogiskt projekt som demonstrerar grunderna i en blockkedja med hjälp av ren JavaScript i webbläsaren.
-Här kan du skapa block, se hur de länkas samman via hashvärden och kontrollera om kedjan fortfarande är giltig.
+A simple, instructional project that demonstrates blockchain fundamentals using plain JavaScript in the browser.
+You can create blocks, inspect how they link together through hash values, and verify that the chain is still valid.

-## Funktioner
+## Features
-- Skapar automatiskt ett genesis-block vid start.
+- Auto-generates a genesis block at startup.
-- Låter dig lägga till nya block med valfritt datafält.
+- Lets you add new blocks with any data payload.
-- Visar varje blocks index, data, hash och föregående hash i gränssnittet.
+- Displays each block’s index, data, hash, and previous hash in the UI.
-- Validerar kedjan genom att verifiera hashvärden och länkarna mellan blocken.
+- Validates the chain by re-checking hashes and the links between blocks.

-## Kom igång
+## Getting Started
-1. Klona eller ladda ned projektet.
+1. Clone or download the project.
-2. Öppna `index.html` i en modern webbläsare (projektet kräver stöd för `crypto.subtle`).
+2. Open `index.html` in a modern browser (the project depends on `crypto.subtle` support).
-3. Ange valfri text i fältet och klicka på `Spara` för att lägga till ett nytt block.
+3. Enter any text in the input field and click `Spara` to create a new block.
-4. Använd knappen `Validera` för att kontrollera att kedjan är intakt.
+4. Use the `Validera` button to confirm that the chain is still intact.
-5. Öppna webbläsarens konsol för att experimentera vidare; kedjan exponeras på `window.blockchain`, så du kan t.ex. köra `blockchain.chain[1].data = "edit"` eller ta bort ett block med `blockchain.chain.splice(1,1)` innan du validerar för att se hur integritetskontrollen reagerar.
+5. Open the browser console to experiment further; the chain is exposed on `window.blockchain`, so you can run `blockchain.chain[1].data = "edit"` or remove a block with `blockchain.chain.splice(1, 1)` before validating to see how the integrity check reacts.

-## Struktur
+## Structure
-- `index.html` – enkelt gränssnitt för att interagera med kedjan.
+- `index.html` – minimal UI for interacting with the chain.
-- `block.js` – definierar `Block`-klassen och hashberäkningen.
+- `block.js` – defines the `Block` class and hash calculation.
-- `chain.js` – hanterar blockkedjans logik, initiering och validering.
+- `chain.js` – handles blockchain logic, initialization, and validation.
-- `script.js` – kopplar UI:t till kedjan och renderar blocken på sidan.
+- `script.js` – wires the UI to the chain and renders blocks on the page.

-## Licens
+## License
-Distribueras under MIT-licensen.
-Du får fritt använda, modifiera och distribuera projektet så länge licensinformationen inkluderas.
+Distributed under the MIT License.
+You may use, modify, and distribute this project freely as long as the license notice is preserved.